CSPI-QE/ocp-ci-docs/docs/Policy/Documentation/Scenario_Documentation_Policy.md

    - **Note:** This plugin will create the Table of Contents for you and keep it automatically updated with hyperlinks upon every save of the document.

 ### Adding Documentation
-The outline of these documents should generally follow the following structure:
+The outline of these documents should generally follow this structure:
 - General Information
 - Purpose
 - Process